Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - The offence to be sentenced has one or more identifiable victims.

-- The offender, by words or deeds or other indication, demonstrated (i.e. actually manifested or indicated) some hostility towards the victim based on the actual or presumed sexual orientation or transgender identity.
-Where the offence itself involves some hostile act towards the victim (i.e. an offence of assault) there must additionally be some evidence of a demonstration of hostility on grounds of the actual or perceived sexual orientation or transgender identity of the victim.
-It need not be proved that the offender was actually motivated by any malevolence on grounds of the sexual orientation or transgender identity of the victim but it must be shown that, viewed objectively, he did in fact make some outward indication of hostility on that ground.
-Verbal abuse, referring to the presumed sexual orientation or transgender identity, will suffice provided it actually demonstrates hostility towards the victim.
+- The offender, by words or deeds or other indication, demonstrated (i.e. actually manifested or indicated) some hostility towards the victim based on the actual or presumed sexual orientation of the victim or based upon the victim being or presumed to be transgender.
+Where the offence itself involves some hostile act towards the victim (i.e. an offence of assault) there must additionally be some evidence of a demonstration of hostility on grounds of the actual or perceived sexual orientation or of the victim being or presumed to be transgender of the victim.
+It need not be proved that the offender was actually motivated by any malevolence on grounds of the sexual orientation of the victim or t of the victim being transgender but it must be shown that, viewed objectively, he did in fact make some outward indication of hostility on that ground.
+Verbal abuse, referring to the actual or presumed sexual orientation or to the victim being or presumed to be transgender, will suffice provided it actually demonstrates hostility towards the victim.
 Expressions of, or behaviour consistent with, contempt for the individual victim is unlikely alone to suffice, unless it can be shown to amount to the necessary demonstration of hostility based on the actual or presumed sexual orientation of the victim.

 - The demonstration of hostility must have occurred at the time of or immediately before or after the conduct element of the substantive offence.